JinLi711/UIA/Art_Recognition/README.md

 ## For More Information

 This project is currently  being worked on.
-For more information on the progess and thought process, check out the other markdown files.
+For more information on the progess and thought process, check out the other markdown files (like the log).